-- Use BVM ventilation in the setting of respiratory failure or arrest.
-Consider the addition of oropharyngeal airways (OPA) or nasopharyngeal airways (NPA) or supraglottic (STR) for effective BVM.
-Avoid excessive pressures or volumes during - BVM ventilation.Monitor pulse oximetry
+- Use BVM ventilation with appropriate sized mask in the setting of respiratory failure or arrest. - Consider the addition of oropharyngeal airways (OPA) or nasopharyngeal airways (NPA) or supraglottic (STR) for effective BVM. - Avoid excessive pressures or volumes during BVM ventilation. - Monitor pulse oximetry

-- NIPPV: Non-invasive positive pressure ventilation for severe respiratory distress or impending respiratory failure without decreased level of consciousness: - Continuous positive airway pressure (CPAP) - Bi-level positive airway pressure (B-PAP) - Consider the use of a supraglottic airway (SGA) if BVM is not effective in maintaining oxygenation or ventilation. - When less invasive methods are ineffective, use endotracheal intubation. - Tubes should be continuously secured with a commercial tube holder or tape. - Continuously monitor clinical signs and EtCO2 for the intubated patient. - EtCO2 should be used to verify tube placement and prevent hyper- or hypoventilation. - Gastric decompression may improve oxygenation and ventilation.
+- NIPPV: Non-invasive positive pressure ventilation for severe respiratory distress or impending respiratory failure without decreased level of consciousness: - Continuous positive airway pressure (CPAP) - Bi-level positive airway pressure (B-PAP) - Use Pharmacologic Management as indicated - Consider the use of a supraglottic airway (SGA) if BVM is not effective in maintaining oxygenation or ventilation. - When less invasive methods are ineffective, use endotracheal intubation. - Tubes should be continuously secured with a commercial tube holder or tape. - Continuously monitor clinical signs and EtCO2 for the intubated patient. - EtCO2 should be used to verify tube placement and prevent hyper- or hypoventilation. - Gastric decompression may improve oxygenation and ventilation.